 - High sugar content

 - Dairy products

 Diarrhea is probably easier to avoid in the first place than to get rid of once you already have it.
 The easiest way to do so is simply to eat a well-balanced diet that seems healthy… Generally speaking you want to have lots of colors in your meals and avoid things that are overly spicy, sugary or acidic.

 This way you get adequate amounts of nutrients and minerals, good fiber to aid in digestion, and you are eating foods that aren't going to be too irritable.
 Doing this can keep the immune system strong and digestion running smoothly.

 Controversy On What You Should Be Eating

 If you've done a fair amount of research on foods that you should be eating when experiencing diarrhea, then you have probably come across contradicting information… Such as some sources telling you to eat this food and that food, while others tell you to avoid such.

 One of the big problems here is the simple fact that everyone's body is different and may respond differently to different foods.
 One person's body may have a problem with the amount of fiber provided in one food while another person's may respond as if it is not getting enough.

-If you no something on the list above is going to cause you a diarrhea, or worsen it, it goes without saying that you shouldn't eat it.
+If you know something on the list above is going to cause you a diarrhea, or worsen it, it goes without saying that you shouldn't eat it.